Lost-Outpost/sovngarde/GAMEPLAY.md

 ### Quest Changes

-Septimus includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that adds immersion and several pathways to finish vanilla quests
+Sovngarde includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that adds immersion and several pathways to finish vanilla quests

 - [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) - Expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest

-- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) - A fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Septimus, the final choice
+- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) - A fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Sovngarde, the final choice

 - [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) - Enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra